-How Can Retensa Help: We can help establish effective preventative measures against workforce erosion by conducting workshops which address challenges that Workforce Development Professionals face.
+How Retensa Can Help: We can help establish effective preventative measures against workforce erosion by conducting workshops which address challenges that workforce development professionals face.
 This includes the introduction of tools, strategies, and insights developed specifically to be applied in real-time, on the job, to close the gap between the staff member, job seeker, and the employer.
 Using our tools perceptions of what is driving turnover will be validated or nullified.
-Factual information will replace unfounded perceptions and will be used to create a customized implementation plan for your Organization.
+Factual information will replace unfounded perceptions and will be used to create a customized implementation plan for your organization.

 Would you like to know how to get these results for your organization?